-How to make a Pumpkin Pie Martini recipe and video👇
+How to make a Pumpkin Pie Martini step-by-step recipe and video👇

 These martinis taste like a boozy, bodacious pumpkin pie.
 Smooth, creamy, sweet and rich with nuances of pumpkin and cinnamon, this martini is essentially your favorite autumn pie in a chilled glass!

 - 2 ounces Pumpkin Spice Vodka

 - 2 TBS Pumpkin Puree (canned or homemade)

 - ¼ tsp Pure Vanilla Extract